 He urged students to try and empathize with those in the administration, noting that many of the decisions being made were likely the result of budget cuts coming from the state level.
 “At the end of the day, they have to make hard decisions without having a precedent.
 No matter what, sometimes you just can’t make everybody happy.”

 Setting the reasoning behind the cuts aside, Pigulevskiy said what upset her the most was the lack of transparency from the administration throughout the decision-making process.

 Students were notified well after the major/minor declaration deadline and just days before the end of the add/drop date for enrollment, which Pigulevskiy said made things difficult for anyone trying to replan their schedules in accordance with the oncoming changes.

 “When I heard it, it sort of seemed like my world was falling apart because everything that I had envisioned, that I had already meticulously planned for seemed like it could just be going to waste and that I’d have to reconsider everything,” she said.

-While she has tried to maintain a positive outlook, Pigulevskiy said the fact that the CAS turned down an opportunity to fund the program is discouraging to say the least.
+While she has tried to maintain a positive outlook, Pigulevskiy said the fact that the College turned down an opportunity to fund the program is discouraging.